 Departmental Health & Safety Committee

 In addition to the above arrangements I have set up a Departmental Health & Safety Committee.
-The departmental members of the committee are the Head of the Mathematical Institute, DSO, Director of IT & Physical Resources, Head of Administration and Finance, Deputy Personnel Administrator, Faculty Services Manager, a Postdoctoral Researcher representative and a Graduate Student representative.
-The OUES members of the committee are the FM Compliance Manager, Facilities & Services Manager (Maths) and ROQ Senior FM Manager.
+The departmental members of the committee are the Head of the Mathematical Institute, DSO, Director of IT & Physical Resources, Head of Administration, HR Officer, Observatory Director, and a Postdoctoral Researcher representative.
+The OUES members of the committee are the Facilities & Services Manager (Maths) and ROQ Senior FM Manager.

 The committee provides a forum for discussion of health and safety matters for all levels of employees and student representatives.
 In particular the committee will review building accident statistics and trends, examine inspection reports, consider relevant reports or complaints, review safe working procedures, provide guidance and and facilitate safety training, and plan safety inspections and publicity.
 Copies of the agendas, papers and minutes are forwarded to the University Safety Office.
 The nature of the committee is advisory and its deliberations do not remove the day-to-day responsibility for health and safety from the Head of Department [see University Policy Statement S2/01].